More people are waking up to the old time notion of how cost effective and healthy it is to render lard.

 Animal fats such as chicken, goose, duck, tallow, and lard have nourished Traditional Cultures for centuries.
 The key is to source quality from healthy animals living in their natural environment outside.

-The lard “cracklings” that are left over after rendering the lard can be placed on a cookie sheet in a warm oven overnight to dry out.
+The pork “cracklings” that are left over after rendering the lard can be placed on a cookie sheet in a warm oven overnight to dry out.
 They make a great snack alone or topping for salads!

 Lard: A Healthy Fat Used for Millenia